-When speaking about the best import business in Kenya, we are talking about the business which is individually managed.
-The government does not get involved in this business but only regulates.
+Speaking about the best import business in Kenya, we are talking about the company that is managed by an individual.
+The government does not get involved in this business but only regulates it.

 Nowadays, you can start importing your goods from sites like Alibaba, Aliexpress, and ship to Kenya at an affordable price.

-The best thing about these sites is that there’s a minimum number of goods you can order.
-The shipping fee is also included.
+The best thing about these sites is that there’s a minimum number of goods you can order the shipping fee included.
 Therefore, you don’t need to worry about capital.

 How do I start an import business in Kenya

 First and foremost, you have to have a business name before you start trading.
 Overseas companies will need your business name and address to send the goods to you.
 If you don’t know how to set up a business name, feel free to see the full blog on how to register a company in Kenya.